bharath12b5/mvn-linux/Building-Chef-Client-version-12.4.0.md

 # Building Chef Client on RHEL 7.1/6.6 or SLES 12/11

-The Chef Client code can be built for a Linux on z System running RHEL 7.1/6.6 and SLES 12/11 by following these instructions (Chef is available at https://www.chef.io/ and the github repository for the client can be found at https://github.com/chef/chef):
+The Chef Client 12.4.0 code can be built for a Linux on z System running RHEL 7.1/6.6 or SLES 12/11 by following these instructions (Chef is available at https://www.chef.io/ and the github repository for the client can be found at https://github.com/chef/chef):

 _**NOTE:** When following the steps below please use a standard permission user unless otherwise specified._